burriach/edlab/content/authors/carles_casas/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Technicians
-- Alumni
+- MSc Students

 ---

-Amanda Casanovas is a MSc student supervised by Dr. Marcos Fernández-Martínez and Dr. Roger Grau investigating the relationship between the elemental composition of bryophytes and their functional traits.
+Carles Casas is a MSc student supervised by Dr. Marcos Fernández-Martínez and Dr. Roger Grau investigating the relationship between noise pollution and the presence of avifauna in Montseny